dwightjack/tsumami/doc/dom.md

 ## hasClass(element, className)

-Checks if an element as a given class
+Checks if an element has a given class

 #### Example